Kequc/nano-records/README.md

 A module for interacting with CouchDB through [nano](https://github.com/dscape/nano) with Nodejs.

 Conflicts are avoided with automated retries, errors are sanitised, designs are persisted on an as-needed basis, and so on.
-It is meant to make your life easier by abstracting away some of database busywork and is a simple way to get up and running with CouchDB quickly.
+Intended to make life easier by abstracting away some general database busywork and hopefully makes it easy to get up and running.

 ## &#8620; Install